 Windows is popular because many enterprises embraced it early on.
 Many businesses started using it first, so it got naturally filtered into homes and other offices because individuals were familiar with it.

 Windows has always been reliable.
 Microsoft developed Windows by providing a host of features, ease of use, and reliability.
 This made Windows intuitive and popular worldwide.

 The last few years have shown something that was unimaginable for the world just a decade ago: Mac in business.
 According to a survey², 71% of high school students prefer using Mac to PC.
 Additionally, around 81% of individuals admitted that they want to continue using their Mac computers at workstations as well.
 And nearly eight out of 10 employees believe their companies should offer them Mac machines to work on.

 Despite the obvious demand, IT teams are still reluctant to use Mac in offices because they believe macOS won’t cooperate with their PC or the domain.
 There’s also a misconception that Mac systems are difficult and expensive to repair and maintain.

-Mac is beneficial in the corporate world and can offer several advantages down the road.
+Mac is beneficial in the corporate world and can offer several advantages down the road, you can take a look at the best device management software for macOS.
 Here’s why organizations should consider adopting macOS for their work and employees:

 macOS is not a mainstay in businesses yet, but creative departments have almost always used Mac machines.